 You may think that you can just stop using addictive prescription drugs any time you want to, but that’s not the case.

 Once you develop dependence, you’ll experience withdrawal any time you stop using your drug of choice.
 Withdrawal makes it very hard to stop using prescription drugs.

 The effects of withdrawal depend on the specific drug.
-For instance:

 - Prescription opioid withdrawal can include sweating, vomiting, muscle pain, cramps, anxiety, inability to sleep, and depression.